-David J. Johns_
+Dr. David J. Johns

-David is currently pursuing his Ph.D. in sociology and education policy at Columbia University.
-Johns obtained a master’s degree in sociology and education policy at Teachers College, Columbia University, where he graduated summa cum laude.
-He graduated with honors from Columbia University in 2004 with a triple major in English, creative writing, and African American studies.
+Dr. Johns received his Ph.D. in sociology and education policy at Columbia University.
+Dr. Johns obtained a master’s degree in sociology and education policy at Teachers College, Columbia University, graduating summa cum laude.
+He graduated with honors from Columbia College, Columbia University in 2004 with a triple major in English, creative writing, and African American studies.

 Download print-ready resolution images by clicking the thumbnails below.